gbif/hp-gb32/travel-accommodation.md

 ## Venues

-### MEETING VENUE NAME
-ADDRESS
-POSSIBLY ADD IMAGE?

-*ADD DESCRIPTION AND LIST THE EVENTS THAT WILL TAKE PLACE AT THIS VENUE*

-### ICEBREAKER VENUE NAME
-ADDRESS
-POSSIBLY ADD IMAGE?

-*The Icebreaker will take place at XXXXX on XX October 2025.*

-### DINNER VENUE NAME
-ADDRESS
+### Humboldt Institute
-POSSIBLY ADD IMAGE?
+ADD ADDRESS

-*The Dinner will take place at XXXXX on X October 2025.*

-*Based at Casa Andresen, at Porto’s Botanical Garden, the Hall of Biodiversity – Ciência Viva Center is the outcome of the first phase of the ambitious rehabilitation project of the MHNC-UP, which is currently underway in close collaboration with Ciência Vitva Agency.*
+*The Global Nodes Training and Global Nodes Meeting and the meetings of the Budget and Science Committees will take place at the Humboldt Institute.*

-### How to get to/from venues
+### Other venues

-XXXXX
+The venue for the Governing Board meeting on 19-20 October has not yet been confirmed, but it will be in the Salitre area of Bogotá, not far from the venue of the Living Data 2025 conference.
+Once the venue has been confirmed, the information will be made available on this website.

+The venues for the other events that have not been confirmed, will be added as soon as possible.

 ## Map
 The location of the meeting venues and some of the nearest hotels can be found in the map below or by clicking [here](https://www.google.com/maps/d/edit?mid=1Nm5-5HEOMTtjeoAL0fdWaPvOaUy-1bQ&usp=sharing).

-ADD IFRAME

 ## General information